Fall 2019

 The Australian population is increasing at a rate of one person every 84 seconds.
 Taking population growth seriously means planning for an extra 40 million Australians by century’s end.

-by Catherine De Almeida
+by Catherine Seavitt

 Landscape Urbanism: Definitions & Trajectory